 Track application status

-In this workflow, you will assume the role of a permit applicant who wants to understand the status of a submitted permit and update their permit applications when necessary.
+In this workflow, you will continue the role of a permit applicant who wants to check the status of a submitted permit.
+To check permit status, complete the following steps:

-- Verify that you are signed in to the Special Event Permits site with your community identity and scroll to the Manage Your Permit Applications section.
+- Verify that you are signed in to the Special Event Permits site with your community account and scroll to the Manage Your Permit Applications section.

 - View the My Special Event Permits app.